justin0979/SSR_HMR/README.md

 Ever since learning about SSR, I've been wanting to have my saves automatically applied.
-I found a lot of outdated material (all of which needed too many changes after running `npm i` and either didn't work or resulted in css or jsx changes not being applied when javascript is turned off in the browser).
+I found a lot of outdated material (all of which needed too many changes after running `npm i` and either didn't work or resulted in css or jsx changes not being applied when javascript is turned off in the browser, FYI css/jsx saves with js turned off still does not save, have yet to figure that one out).

 The SSR code is based on Stephen Grider's lectures about SSR with changes made to allow for HMR.
 After reading several blogs, watching numerous lectures repeatedly, and getting help from Viktor Pyskunov, I was able to finally comprehend the